-Fig. 63 - Y-S pair: separate Y-S and S-Y wires showing primary vs. stripe color patterns.
+Fig. 63 - Y-S / S-Y wire pair color code, showing wire stripes.

 So it matters which color appears first; to refer to a single wire, the first of the two colors is the "primary" color, and the second is the "stripe" color.